All Things QQ: Taiwanese Boba, Jellies, Pudding and More

 A hands-on in-person cooking class culminating in a dinner served with wine and beer.
 This class is limited to 12 students.
 Review our registration and cancellation policies here.

-Welcome to an evening of a microcosm of classic Taiwanese Street Food!
-The adjective “QQ” is derived from the Hokkien dialect for a chewy steamed rice cake called “Kueh” and is sometimes referred to as an “Al Dente” bite with a chew.
-Often in Taiwan, when you eat certain foods, the first question the diner will get is, “Is it Q?” before you get “How is the taste!?”
-Join Chef Henry to learn how to make all things QQ — from making your own boba, to Taiwanese mochi (muahchee), and aiyu jelly, to sweet beans and peanut condiments, we’ll demystify all of the toppings that create this unique texture!
-And, there's no better way to enjoy these toppings than over a bowl of old school Taiwanese crushed ice.
+Join Chef Henry to learn how to make all things QQ: boba, Taiwanese mochi (muahchee), aiyu jelly, sweet beans, and peanut condiments.
+We’ll demystify all the toppings that create this unique texture!
+And, there's no better way to enjoy these toppings than over a bowl of old-school Taiwanese crushed ice.

 MENU